onixldlc/mycyberstuff/HTB/horizontall/writeup.md

   ![wfuzz result](pics/Screenshot_20220116_091444.png)

-  after knowing api-prod is an actuall subdomain i added it to my hosts file in the `/etc/hosts` with the same command to add domain name to the ip on the setup phase
+  after knowing api-prod is an actual subdomain i added it to my hosts file in the `/etc/hosts` with the same command to add domain name to the ip on the setup phase

   and i just add the `...api-prod.horiz...` to the front of the original domain name so it would result in